(85713) 1998 SS49

-' (provisional designation ') is an asteroid on an eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 3 km in diameter.
+' is an asteroid on an eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 3 km in diameter.
 The asteroid was discovered on 29 September 1998, by astronomers of the LINEAR program at Lincoln Laboratory's Experimental Test Site near Socorro, New Mexico, in the United States.
 It is one of the largest potentially hazardous asteroids and has a notably low Earth-MOID of less than the distance to the Moon.

 Orbit and classification

 is a member of the dynamical Apollo group, which are Earth-crossing asteroids.
 Apollo asteroids are the largest subgroup of near-Earth objects.

 It orbits the Sun at a distance of 0.7–3.2 AU once every 2 years and 8 months (975 days; semi-major axis of 1.92 AU).
 Its orbit has a high eccentricity of 0.64 and an inclination of 11° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Socorro in September 1998.